Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 :::note beta feature

 The Visual Editor is currently in a limited beta.
-[Contact us](https://www.getdbt.com/contact/) if you're interested in becoming a part of it.
+[Contact us](https://www.getdbt.com/contact/) if you're interested in joining it.
 Features currently in the beta are subject to change or removal.

 :::

-The dbt Cloud Visual Editor offers a quick and simple way for anyone to build models for analytics, no background in analytics engineering required!
+The dbt Cloud Visual Editor offers a quick and straightforward way for anyone to build analytics models, no background in analytics engineering required!
 In this guide, you will learn about:

 - Accessing the Visual Editor and creating a new model
 - How to navigate the interface